Blog

 From First Interaction to CRM

 The key advantage is continuity.
 Instead of treating capture and follow-up as separate steps, digital systems connect them.
-A typical flow becomes:
+A typical flow with Habsy becomes:

 Capture the contact via QR, NFC, or badge scan

-Move the contact into a CRM or outreach system automatically
+Move the contact into a CRM or send outreach directly from the app

 Even with these advantages, there are common concerns worth addressing directly.